-From time to time legal challenges and issues arise with a high degree of uncertainty of any associated financial liability.
-If these proceed to full hearing and any associated judgement is found against the Council there may arise a financial liability in respect of costs in circumstances that these are not covered by insurance.
+The Council operates in a complex legislative framework in relation to some aspects of delivery of services, enforcement actions and decision making and from time-to-time legal challenges and issues arise with a high degree of uncertainty of any associated financial liability.
+During 2021/22, expert legal advice has been required on a number of issues including call-in decisions, boycott diversity sanctions, procurement, planning and land matters.
+The Council seeks to mitigate by ensuring appropriate training and seeking appropriate advice, however, if any challenge proceeds to full hearing and any associated judgement is found against the Council there may arise a financial liability in respect of costs in circumstances that these are not covered by insurance.
 No liability is included within the Statement of Accounts as the amount of obligation, if any, cannot be measured with sufficient reliability.